thomas051083/psd-psw/event-details/LJ_Involving the Community in Shaping Our City.md

 ## Learning Journey
 ### Transforming the Way We Plan and Build an Innovative Ops-Tech Culture

 How much do you know about Singapore's physical transformation over the past 50 years?
-Learn how URA continues to shape a sustainable and liveable city through inoovative solutions that optimises our land use and bring Singapore into the future.
+Learn how URA continues to shape a sustainable and liveable city through innovative solutions that optimises our land use and bring Singapore into the future.

 **Date and Time: 15 Jul 2019, 3.00pm to 5.00pm**